-A: Examples of a collaborative project for this application may include multiple school districts or openenrollment charter schools with separate special education departments coming together to implement staff professional development, parent support, and/or programming for students with autism.
+A: Examples of a collaborative project for this application may include multiple school districts or open enrollment charter schools with separate special education departments coming together to implement staff professional development, parent support, and/or programming for students with autism.
+These schools would need to enter into a SSA, including written agreement as outlined in the General and Fiscal Guidelines.